-To be taken concurrently with PHYS 242.
 An algebra-based introduction to the concepts and methods of physics: I; Kinematics and Newtonian Mechanics in 1-d, Work and Energy, Gases, Fluids, Thermodynamics, Modern Physics, II; Newtonian Mechanics in 2-d, Electricity and Magnetism, Waves, Sound and Optics.
-Students need to have good algebra skills and basic Trigonometry.
-S
+Prerequisites: PHYS 141 and PHYS 142.
+EANS